SwiftcordApp/Swiftcord/README.md

 > A completely native Discord client for macOS built 100% in
 > Swift and SwiftUI

+This project aims to create a fully functional native Discord client in Swift for macOS from scratch.
+Look [below](#screenshots) for a bunch of screenshots!

+**If you like this project, please give it a ⭐ star!
+It helps motivate me to continue developing it**

+### Pre-built packages are now available at [releases](https://github.com/cryptoAlgorithm/Swiftcord/releases/latest)!

-## ⚠️ Bug stopping loading from ever completing:
+> ~~⚠️ Bug stopping loading from ever completing:
 I've identified a bug that might stop the loading from fully completing the first time you open the app.
-If you encounter an issue where the loading progress gets stuck forever on "Loading channels", run `defaults write com.cryptoalgo.swiftcord lastSelectedGuild <guild ID of a guild you are in>` to fix it. **This is just a temporary fix**, I'll fix it when I have the time to (soon).
+If you encounter an issue where the loading progress gets stuck forever on "Loading channels", run `defaults write com.cryptoalgo.swiftcord lastSelectedGuild <guild ID of a guild you are in>` to fix it. **This is just a temporary fix**, I'll fix it when I have the time to (soon).~~

-This project aims to create a fully functional native Discord client in Swift for macOS from scratch.
-Look below for a bunch of screenshots!
+^ If you encounter the issue above, pull the latest commits from GitHub which contains fixes for that issue

 ## Client Feature Parity